 Consider publishing your clippings on your website or sharing on social media as they are a great way to bolster brand reputation with customers, collaborators and journalists.

-Next, close the loop in the spreadsheet you created in Step 1.
-Fill in information about where your brand was published, how long it took between download/request and actually appearing, the type of publication and the content used.
+Next, consider keeping a spreadsheet to record all the info about where your brand was published, how long it took between download/request and actually appearing, the type of publication and the content used.
 This will give you valuable insights into what content you should produce more of, which products are popular with media and why, and your target audience.
-You may also be able to link the results back to sales – however keep in mind that PR is about much more than sales.
+You may also be able to link the results back to sales – however, keep in mind that PR is about much more than sales.
 For more on this, read our article on how to measure PR.

 - If collating clippings and keeping track of results isn’t your forté, investigate using a tool such as CoverageBook that will allow you to upload clippings and help measure your results more easily.